-Keywords-Mobile Computing, technology, constructivism, function.
+Keywords-mobile computing; technology; constructivism; function.

-I. INTRODUCTION
+I. INTRODUCCIÓN

-MOBILE devices have made great progress in recent years and are influencing all activities.
+Mobile devices have made great progress in recent years and are influencing all activities.
 For this reason groups like New Media Consortium, EDUCAUSE and Learning Initiative point out through their projects Horizon Report [1]-[3], the use of mobile devices in education as one of the developing research lines in recent years.

-Additionally, there is "educational" software on the market, especially built for mobile devices and developed for different purposes: fun, acquiring proficiency in a subject, present information about a course, solving puzzles, etc. These materials are disorganized and there is not a study.
-About their influence in the Teaching-Learning Process (TLP).
-Disciplines like Mathematics Education allow researchers to investigate how to get inside a classroom with these devices linking technology and theoretical work on learning.
+Additionally, there is "educational" software on the market, especially built for mobile devices and developed for different purposes: fun, acquiring proficiency in a subject, present information about a course, solving puzzles, etc. These materials are disorganized and there is not a study. about their A. Problem Statement